ekonbenefits/NachaSharp/README.md

-# FSharp.Data.FlatFileMeta
+# NachaSharp

-Base Library of meta components to describe flat files
+.NET Library to Read and Write (ACH) Nacha Files